PlumpMath/resumecss/README.md

-résumé.css is releed under the GNU Public Licensey
+résumé.css is released under the GNU Public License